Roma McLaughlin: Fortuna Hjørring

 In January 2023 McLaughlin signed an 18-month professional contract with Danish Kvindeligaen club Fortuna Hjørring.

+Shelbourne

+She rejoined Shelbourne ahead of the 2024 season she spent two seasons at the club winning the 2024 Women's FAI Cup.

+Galway United

+After departing Shelbourne she joined league champions Athlone Town with the club announcing her signing on the 31st of January, Not long after on the 10th of March a week before the new season began she joined Galway United ahead of their season, without playing a single competitive match for Athlone.

 College career

 In September 2018, McLaughlin moved to the United States, joining Central Connecticut Blue Devils, the athletics division of Central Connecticut State University in New Britain, Connecticut.
 In her first season, she scored two goals in 18 games.
 She was selected twice for the Northeast Conference (NEC) Rookie of the Week and at the end of the season was selected for the 2018 Northeast Conference All-Rookie Team and was awarded the 2018 Northeast Conference Rookie of the Year award.
 In her second season, she helped the team win the NEC title.
 She was named as the 2019 NEC Midfielder of the Year.
 In December 2019, McLaughlin was named to the women's soccer All-America team, making her the first player from the Central Connecticut Blue Devils named to an All-America team.